AndreaDiotallevi/bank_tech_test/README.md

 The program has three classes and each of them has a clear responsibility:

 - **ACCOUNT**: takes care of the account behaviours, like keeping track of the overall balance, deposit on the account, withdraw from the account and print the overall statement.
-A statement instance variable is dependency injected into the account class, to allow the transaction history and formatting responsibilities to be carried out by the statement instance variable.
+A statement instance variable is dependency injected into the account class, to allow the transaction history and formatting responsibilities to be carried out by the statement class.

 - **STATEMENT**: takes care of the transactions history and formatting of all transactions into a printable statement.
-The transaction class is dependency injected into the statement class, to allow the creation of a new transaction instance variable at each deposit and withdrawal.
+The transaction class is dependency injected into the statement class, to allow the creation of a new transaction at each deposit and withdrawal.

 - **TRANSACTION**: takes care of the single transaction properties and their formatting.